NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 This plugin provides a no-code facility to manage your taxonomies - either by defining your own or by adding additional function to existing ones.

 * Contributors: nwjames, momo360modena
-* Tags: tags, taxonomies, custom taxonomies, taxonomy, category, categories, term conversion, conversion
+* Tags: tags, taxonomies, custom taxonomies, taxonomy, category
-* Stable tag: 3.2.0
+* Stable tag: 3.3.0
-* Tested up to: 6.6.1
+* Tested up to: 6.7.1
 * License: GPLv3 or later
 * License URI: https://www.gnu.org/licenses/gpl-3.0.html